Search Menu

 Keeping a Lost Dog Safe

-Until getting the go-ahead from a doctor, don’t let the lost dog mingle with your other pets.
-Not only could that be stressful for all the animals involved, the newcomer might not be up to date on vaccinations, or might be carrying an illness that could infect your pets.
-There could even by parasites like fleas or ringworm to contend with.
+Don’t let the lost dog mingle with your other pets until getting the go-ahead from a veterinarian.
+Not only could that be stressful for all the animals involved, but the newcomer might not be up to date on vaccinations or be carrying an illness that could infect your pets.
+There could even be parasites like fleas or ringworm to contend with.
 Consider confining the lost dog to a separate room in your house or a fenced backyard until you can get them to a shelter or veterinarian.

 Checking for Identification